PhoenixBureau/MagnusMotive/website/README.rst

 build a self-replicating robot swarm to collect and recycle the world's trash, enable mass transport of material and people, and provide power, fresh water, and structural materials globally.

-I've got some working code and I am building the first prototypes of the robots now.
-I'm going to post all the docs and code on IPFS, and probably incorporate within a week or two here, so I can start to make some sales (toys at first, and schwag of course.)

 Marine Litterbots